calumgould/zumo_tech_test/README.md

 - User can select a currency to convert from.

-- Corresponding flag is displayed next to chosen currency (using the [a link](https://restcountries.eu/) API)
+- Corresponding flag is displayed next to chosen currency (using the [Rest Counties API](https://restcountries.eu/))

 - Real-time conversion updates as the amount of currency is changed.